What Is the Minimum Wage in Portugal?

 Full-Time Employee Wages

-Full-time employees are entitled to a minimum wage of €870 per month based on a standard 40-hour workweek.
-However, industry-specific collective bargaining agreements may set higher minimum wages for certain sectors.
+Full-time employees in Portugal are entitled to the national minimum wage, which is €920 per month as of January 1, 2026, based on a standard 40-hour workweek.
+In practice, many workers earn more than this, as collective bargaining agreements in certain industries set higher minimum pay levels.

 Part-Time Employee Wages

-Part-time employees receive wages on a pro-rata basis.
-For instance, a part-time worker with a 20-hour weekly schedule (half of full-time hours) must receive at least €435 per month, which is half of the full-time minimum wage.
+Part-time employees are paid on a pro-rata basis, depending on the hours they work.
+For example, someone working 20 hours per week – half of a full-time schedule – must receive at least €460 per month, which is half of the full-time minimum wage.

 Interns and Trainees